adlnet/xAPI-Spec/xAPI.md

 Security beyond authentication (including the interpretation of OAuth authorization scopes) is beyond the current scope of this document and left to the individual LRS provider as an implementation detail.
-Implementors are encouraged to follow industry best practices, including those outlined in [The HTTPS-Only Standard](https://https.cio.gov) from the office of the White House CIO, which mandates HTTP security practices for all Federal web services.
+Implementors are encouraged to follow industry best practices, e.g., [The HTTPS-Only Standard](https://https.cio.gov) from the office of the White House CIO.

-The xAPI community is in the process of drafting a set of security recommendations known collectively as [xAPISec](https://github.com/xapisec/xapisec).
-The memo is in early draft stage and contributions are welcome.
+While other security concerns are beyond the scope of this specification, the xAPI Community remains dedicated to determining security best practices.
+This effort has begun at https://github.com/xapisec/xapisec.
+Participation is highly encouraged.

 <a name="append3"/>
 ## Appendices